 External Mapping tab on the Class form

 The External Mapping tab is used primarily for external classes.
-External classes are created by the Connector and Metadata wizard or the Database Class Mapping gadget and are linked by a Database Table data instance to a table in a database other than the PegaRULES database.
+External classes are created by the or the Database Class Mappings gadget and are linked by a Database Table data instance to a table in a database other than the PegaRULES database.

 Typically, the data on this tab is from one of these two tools, and no manual changes are required.